 Sales markets.
-We are a global business, having established a commercial presence in more than 60 countries during our history.
-The economic recovery in individual countries in the first nine months of 2021 progressed well in most countries that we operate in, and is largely dependent on the success of each country in controlling the spread and impact of COVID-19, as well as the success of each country's access to and implementation of a COVID-19 vaccination program.
-Overall, our results for the first nine months of 2021 were better than we anticipated in Europe, Asia Pacific and North America where vaccination programs were successful in containing the spread of COVID-19, enabling local jurisdictions to ease restrictions on our customer base.
-While we expect this momentum to continue for the balance of the 2021 year, the COVID-19 outbreak continues to be fluid, and the extent to which the pandemic will continue to impact our business remains largely uncertain and could continue to be significant for the foreseeable future.
+We are a global business, having established a commercial presence in more than 60 countries over the course of our ten-year history.
+The economic recovery in individual countries in the first quarter of 2021 progressed unevenly depending on the success of each country in controlling the spread and impact of COVID-19, as well as the success of each country's access to and implementation of a COVID-19 vaccination program.
+Overall, our results for the first quarter of 2021 were better than we anticipated in Europe, Asia Pacific, and North America where vaccination programs were successful in containing the spread of COVID-19, enabling local jurisdictions to ease restrictions on our customer base.
+We expect that COVID-19 will continue to negatively affect customer demand through the remainder of 2021 and while we expect further recovery in most markets, the impact of COVID-19 on our sales remains unpredictable and could continue to be significant for the foreseeable future.

 Accounts receivable collections.
 As a result of the global economic turmoil that has resulted from COVID-19, many of our customers experienced difficulty in making timely payments or payments at all during the pandemic under their subscription agreements.
-In 2020, and to a lesser extent in 2021, we entered into repayment arrangements with the majority of non-paying customers, and as government lockdowns and shelter in place orders were lifted, we experienced a significant improvement in collections as businesses reopened.
+In 2020, we entered into repayment arrangements with the majority of non-paying customers, and as government lockdowns and shelter in place orders were lifted, we experienced a significant improvement in collections as businesses reopened.
 We remain fully focused on reactivating collections with those at-risk accounts that have struggled through the pandemic but show signs of viability.
-As of September 30, 2021, our allowance for doubtful accounts stands at \$11.5 million, which represents 13.9% of the gross outstanding accounts receivable as of that date.
-This represents a decrease of \$0.8 million from our June 30, 2021 allowance for doubtful accounts balance of \$12.3 million.
+As of March 31, 2021, our allowance for doubtful accounts stands at \$17.7 million which represents 20% of the gross outstanding accounts receivable as of that date.

-With the recent regulatory approvals and successful rollout of COVID-19 vaccines, combined with a relaxation of government restrictions in certain markets we operate in, our collection experience continues to improve, with collections in our largest subscription markets averaging 87% of our billings in January 2021, 92% in February 2021, 98% in March 2021, 92% in April 2021, 95% in May 2021, 93% in June 2021, 92% in July 2021, 100% in August 2021 and 97% in September 2021.
-As a result of the improved collections experience, we recorded a recovery of bad debt expense of \$3.2 million in the second quarter of 2021.
-This recovery directly relates to a reactivation of customers that we previously provided a bad debt allowance for.
-We will continue our proactive approach to collections of our accounts receivable and will revisit our allowance for doubtful accounts during the next quarter.
+With the recent regulatory approvals and successful rollout of COVID-19 vaccines, we have experienced an improvement in our collection experience.
+The relative success of the second and third wave lockdown measures, combined with vaccination rollout plans has resulted in reduced restrictions in some of the markets we operate in.
+Our collection experience has also improved in the post year-end period, with collections in our largest subscription markets averaging 87% of our billings in January 2021, 92% of our billings in February 2021, 98% of our billings in March 2021, and approximately 92% of our billings in April 2021.
+As a result of the improved collections experience, our bad debt expense in the first quarter of 2021 was in line with our pre-COVID-19 experience.
+We will continue our pro-active approach to collections of our accounts receivable and will revisit our allowance for doubtful accounts during the next quarter.